elmerfer/RAPInetMHCpan/README.md

 You will need to install from [Bioconductor](http://www.bioconductor.org)
 * [BiocParallel](https://bioconductor.org/packages/release/bioc/html/BiocParallel.html)
 ### Before the instalation of netMHCpan and netMHCIIpan
 Please be sure that you have the right shell to run netMHCpan and netMHCIIpan.
-They use the "tcsh" a Unix based shell compatible with cshel (a shel to run c code)
+They both use the "tcsh", a Unix based shell compatible with cshel (a shel to run c code).

-To verify if you have it in your machine from a console terminal type 'tsch --version' if succeed you will see something like:
+To verify if you have it in your machine, please type from a console terminal the following command 'tsch --version' if succeed you will see something like:
 ![tsch output](https://github.com/elmerfer/RAPInetMHCpan/blob/master/tsch.shell.png)